ITALIAN CITIZENSHIP BENEFITS

 8. Voting Benefits

-The Italian Constitution gives dual Italian citizens the opportunity to vote even if they don’t live in the country.
-You’ll be allowed to cast your vote for representatives in the Senate of the Republic and Chamber of Deputies for candidates on the Circoscriozione Estero ballot.
+The Italian Constitution gives all Italian citizens the opportunity to vote even if they don’t live in the country.
+You’ll be allowed to cast your vote for representatives in the Senate of the Republic and Chamber of Deputies for candidates on the Circoscrizione Estero ballot.
 If you live in the country, you can vote for candidates in your Italian city.

 If your application for Italian citizenship is approved, any child under the age of 18 you have is automatically granted citizenship.
-You do not have to fill out another application for them to have that citizenship.
-This citizenship gives them all the benefits you are now permitted to enjoy – education, career, travel, healthcare, etc.
+You do not have to fill out another application for them to obtain that citizenship.
+You will only need to register their birth with Italy.
+This citizenship gives them all the benefits you are now permitted to enjoy – education, career, travel, healthcare, etc. Perhaps most importantly, obtaining Italian citizenship restores your families heritage for all future generations.
+Meaning, if we help you obtain Italian citizenship and then in the future you have a child or grandchild, they will automatically be born with Italian citizenship.
+You will not have to go through the process again.

 10. Reconnect With Your Italian Heritage